'I'd always dreamt of this house' says the homeowner of this stunning Georgian farmhouse

 It was also light and spacious.
 This was important because as a content creator, and author of the Make it Vegan cookbook, Madeleine would be using the space for filming and trying out her recipes.

-The transformation of their home started in the kitchen, where they redecorated and painted kitchen cabinets in the uplifting light Green 09, by Lick, which complements the room’s simple aesthetic.
+The transformation of their home started in the kitchen, where they redecorated and painted kitchen cabinets in Green 09, by Lick, which complements the room’s simple aesthetic.

 Get the Ideal Home Newsletter